 DWER determined that due to Bunbury Harvey Regional Council’s increased recovery rates, the residual waste was less likely to decompose easily, and therefore the leachate that would be generated by the additional cell would not worsen the existing groundwater contamination.

-To further minimise the impacts on groundwater, the licence granted when approving the new landfill cell required the unlined cells to be ‘capped’ by 30 June 2022.
+To further minimise the impacts on groundwater, the licence that was granted when approving the new landfill cell required the unlined cells to be ‘capped’ by 30 June 2022.
 Capping of the remaining cells is the primary and best control available to minimise the emission of leachate from the cells.
 The licence was granted on the basis that it would allow a new cell, with contemporary controls to be constructed on top of the existing cells which would be capped in an appropriate timeframe.

 In December 2019, DWER granted approval for the construction of the new contemporary landfill cells at the site.
-To ensure future landfilling would not impact groundwater, DWER required these new landfill cells to be provided with engineered liners and a leachate management system.
+To ensure future landfilling would not impact groundwater, DWER required these new landfill cells to be provided with engineered liners and a leachate capture and management system.

 Bunbury Harvey Regional Council advised at the time of the application that the lined cells would be constructed and operational by January 2021.